tylim88/FirelordJS/README.md

 🐤 Write truly scalable firestore code with complete deep typing firestore wrapper, no more typing hell in your firestore code.

-💪🏻 handle object, array, array object, object array...and all kinds of type, regardless of the nesting level!
+💪🏻 handle object, array, any combination of array and object, regardless of the nesting level!

 🚀 The wrapper type all read and write operations; query field path, field value, collection path, document path, type everything!